-Applicant did not make sufficient progress resolving the debts alleged in his statement of reasons (SOR).
-He did not present any evidence of any payments to his SOR creditors.
-He did not provide any correspondence from or to creditors showing settlement offers or attempts to negotiate payment plans.
+Applicant's statement of reasons (SOR) alleges 19 delinquent debts totaling \$20,708.
+Applicant did not make sufficient documented progress resolving the debts alleged in his SOR.
 Financial considerations security concerns are not mitigated.
 Eligibility for access to classified information is denied.